-We are delighted to announce the shortlist for the 2nd IoT Security Foundation Champion Award.
+We are delighted to announce the finalists for the 3rd IoT Security Foundation Champion Award.
 This award seeks to celebrate organisations which demonstrate stewardship when it comes to IoT security.
 In alphabetical order, they are: Angoka CENSIS Crypto Quantique EXPLIoT We would also like to thank all other organisations which

 We’re delighted to announce Release 2 of our popular best practice guide on Vulnerability Disclosure Best Practice.
 This is an essential element of cybersecurity hygiene and was one of the first ever guides we published back in 2017 to support our mission to 'make it safe to connect'.
 So much has